ibm-cloud-docs/sell/tutorial-register-terraform.md

 ## Next steps
 {: #terraform-template-reg-next}

 You're ready to start the onboarding process.
-In the Onboard your product section, click **Let's go**, and [define the product details for the virtual server image](/docs/third-party?topic=third-party-vsimage-define).
+In the Onboard your product section, click **Let's go**, and [define the product details of your Terraform template](/docs/sell?topic=sell-terraform-template-define).